BGRD 50200 Taxation for Managers (NLA)

 This course examines the rapidly evolving and increasingly relevant discipline of forensic accounting and covers the principles and methodology of forensic accounting, fraud detection, and deterrence.
 Topics include: identifying fraudulent financial statements, skimming, cash larceny, check tampering, billing schemes, payroll and expense reimbursement irregularities, non-cash misappropriations, corruption, and interviewing witnesses.
-Upon completion of the course, students will have an improved understanding of the motives and techniques used to perpetrate fraudulent activity and the controls available to mitigqate this behavior.
-(F)
+Upon completion of the course, students will have an improved understanding of the motives and techniques used to perpetrate fraudulent activity and the controls available to mitigate this behavior.
+(Y)

-BGRD 60800 Contemporary Issues in Accounting
+BGRD 60800 Contemporary Issues in Accounting (NLA)

 BGRD 61000 Managing in a Global Economy